What’s the Difference? Diffuser vs Humidifer

 While humidifiers and diffusers both release vapor into the air, the former is designed to add a potentially significant amount of humidity to the air inside your home while a diffuser emits only a tiny amount of essential oil.

 PROS OF USING A HUMIDIFIER

 People spend most of their time indoors, so improving indoor air quality is an important component of staying healthy.
-Dry air can lead to a variety of discomforts and health issues, especially in the winter, when the air is colder and holds less moisture.
+Dry air can lead to a variety of discomforts and health issues, especially in dry climates or the winter, when the air is colder and holds less moisture.
 The ideal humidity level for most circumstances is between 30 percent and 50 percent.

 Maintaining a healthy moisture level with a humidifier can deliver numerous benefits but also comes with a few minor drawbacks.

 Pro: Humidifiers Reduce a Cause of Skin Dryness

 Dry air sucks the moisture right out of your skin, leading to dry skin and irritation.
 Moisturizing lotion can help, but you’ll still be spending hours subjecting your skin to dry air every day.

 Using a portable humidifier is the one of the best and most convenient ways to increase indoor humidity room by room.
 Increasing the amount of moisture in the air causes less moisture to evaporate from your skin, helping it stay hydrated.
 Both cool mist humidifiers and warm mist humidifiers can fend off the dry air that causes skin dryness and help you feel fresher and more comfortable throughout the day.